Rhoban/RhIO/Docs/getting_started.md

 ## Installing

-RhIO now used (deps)[https://github.com/rhoban/deps], which is a lightweight package manager used to handle dependencies.
+RhIO now used [deps](https://github.com/rhoban/deps), which is a lightweight package manager used to handle dependencies.

-First, you should (install deps)[https://github.com/rhoban/deps#installation], then type:
+First, you should [install deps](https://github.com/rhoban/deps#installation), then type:

     deps install rhoban/rhio